xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 This chart will deploy following components:
 * PostgreSQL single instance / pod

 (**NOTE:** For production grade installations it is recommended to use an external PostgreSQL).
-Alternatively users may want to  install postgres-ha on kubernetes.
-For more information, refer [Crunchy PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator/tree/master/installers/helm)
+Alternatively users may want to install Postgres HA on Kubernetes.
+For more information, refer [Crunchy PostgreSQL Operator](https://www.crunchydata.com/products/crunchy-postgresql-for-kubernetes/)
 * RabbitMQ in highly available configuration
 * HAProxy ingress controller
-* Digital.ai Deploy Multiple Master and Worker
+* Digital.ai Deploy multiple masters and workers
 > **Note**: Satellites are expected to be deployed outside the Kubernetes cluster.
 ## Tested Configuration
 - **Supported Platforms:** - OnPremise Kubernetes, AWS Elastic Kubernetes Service (EKS)